siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 layout: layouts/post.njk
 title: Testing The Merge with 10,000 Validators
 date: 2022-08-06T06:18:23.816Z
+tags:
+  - dev
 ---
-On the verge of [the Goerli merge](https://blog.ethereum.org/2022/07/27/goerli-prater-merge-announcement/), the final Ethereum testnet to be transitioned to proof of stake, I wanted to share how I've been involved in testing our products as a blockchain protocol engineer at ConsenSys.
+On the verge of [the Goerli merge](https://blog.ethereum.org/2022/07/27/goerli-prater-merge-announcement/), the final Ethereum testnet to be transitioned to proof-of-stake, I wanted to share how I've been involved in testing our products as a blockchain protocol engineer at ConsenSys.

 If you have no idea what The Merge or even Ethereum is, then [start here](https://ethereum.org/en/upgrades/merge/) (and welcome to the rabbit hole!)

 One of the products my team is responsible for is [Web3Signer](https://github.com/ConsenSys/web3signer), an enterprise-ready key management and signing service specialising in the Ethereum proof-of-stake beacon chain.
-Web3Signer is an addition to an Ethereum consensus layer client, for example [Teku](https://github.com/ConsenSys/teku).
-We need a consensus client in order to meaningfully test Web3Signer.
-In the context of The Merge, and in a post-merge system, we also need an execution layer client such as [Besu](https://github.com/hyperledger/besu).
+Web3Signer is an addition to an Ethereum consensus layer client, for example, [Teku](https://github.com/ConsenSys/teku).
+We need a consensus client to meaningfully test Web3Signer.
+In the context of The Merge and a post-merge system, we also need an execution layer client such as [Besu](https://github.com/hyperledger/besu).

-Besu, Teku and Web3Signer, all being ConsenSys products, is a natural fit for our test stack.
-Since Web3Signer is designed to support institutional stakers, we chose 10,000 keys as a reasonably large but realistic sized deployment that reflected some known customer setups.
+Besu, Teku and Web3Signer, all being ConsenSys products, are a natural fit for our test stack.
+Since Web3Signer is designed to support institutional stakers, we chose 10,000 keys as a large but realistically sized deployment.

 This post will discuss some of the ~~fun that was had~~ technical issues encountered while commissioning such a setup.

 ## 10,000 keys

-The easiest way to setup a *single* validator is by using https://goerli.launchpad.ethereum.org.
+The easiest way to set up a *single* validator is by using https://goerli.launchpad.ethereum.org.
 The problem with this is that you have to sign each deposit submission in MetaMask.
-Unless you are a fan of [cookie clicker](http://orteil.dashnet.org/cookieclicker/), you probably don't want to click 10,000 times.
+Unless you're a fan of [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/), you probably don't want to click 10,000 times.

 I got pointed to this post which shows how you can script a deposit with [eth2-val-tools](https://github.com/protolambda/eth2-val-tools): https://hackmd.io/dFzKxB3ISWO8juUqPpJFfw#Creating-a-validator-deposit

-In addition to the instructions in the post you also need to actually output the validator keys so they can be uploaded to the validator client or in our case Web3Signer.
+In addition to the instructions in the post you also need to output the validator keys so they can be uploaded to the validator client or in our case Web3Signer.

 The following command should achieve this:
 `eth2-val-tools keystores --source-mnemonic "..." --source-min 0 --source-max 10000 --insecure --out-loc generated-keys`